-The chapter includes an initial screening of species and habitat types, followed by the estimation of the impacts of the project on the selected species related to (a) the pipeline construction and precommissioning, (b) the pipeline operation, (c) cumulative impacts.
+The chapter includes an initial screening of species and habitat types, followed by the estimation of the impacts of the project on the selected species related to (a) the pipeline construction and precommissioning, (b) the pipeline operation, (c) cumulative impacts, while possible impacts to other important species are also presented.
 Finally, the alternative scenarios are examined.